goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

 change its own default when asking you for the eggs directory.
-If you just hit enter there (thereby accepting the default in ``~/.buildout/default.cfg``), the generated ``buildout.cfg`` will not contain a reference to path.
+If you just hit enter there (thereby accepting the default in ``~/.buildout/default.cfg``), the generated ``buildout.cfg`` will not contain a reference to a path.

 Command line options for zopeproject
 ====================================